-If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. Leon, Dr. Vega, Dr. Mapula, Dr. Obeso or Dr. Luna, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.
+If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. Leon, Dr. Obeso, Dr. Gutierrez, Dr. Tavera, Dr. Garcia or Dr. Tornez, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.

 How is the IV Sedation Administered?

 A thin needle will be introduced into a vein in your arm or hand.
 The needle will be attached to an intravenous tube through which medication will be given to help you relax and feel comfortable.
 At times a patient’s vein may not be able to sustain a needle for the length of the procedure.
 In this case, the medications will be administered and the needle retrieved.
 Both scenarios will achieve the same desired level of conscious sedation.
 Once again some patients may be asleep while others will slip in and out of sleep.
 Some patients with medical conditions and/or on specific drug regimens may only be lightly sedated and may not sleep at all.